webmachinelearning/model-loader/explainer.md

 # Security considerations

 It will be a lot of work.
 The browser will need to parse and validate the model in depth and provide sandboxing and process isolation.
+For example, in chromeOS, each model instance will be isolated in a dedicated process and sandbox, that is, even one web page loads two instances of the same model, each instance will be run in its own process and sandbox.

 Fuzz testing can help for operations.
 Each hardware driver will need to be secured.
 Security will be a major part of the effort to implement general-purpose ML on the Web.

+Because the users are responsible for downloading the model, we can not restrict the origin of the model inside this API.
+So, depending on the users' feedback, we may provide optional CSP directive (e.g. "ml-model-src") to include the checksum of allowed models that this API can check against.

 # Privacy considerations